text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 Even if all the incorrect options are found in the text, it will be easy for an AI system to answer this question correctly simply by finding the answer that is mentioned the closest to "go"/"went" and "John".
 This of course does not actually require understanding language.

-The fastest way to make such questions more difficult is to paraphrase the correct answer with our 2/1 paraphrasing strategy:
+The fastest way to make such questions more difficult is to paraphrase the correct answer:

 ```xml
 Text: John went home.